GHARBIMouna/Unrolled-Half-Quadratic/README.md

 ### Acknowledgements
 The comparisons with the ResUNet method are based on the code of Conor C. Horgan (see [github repo](https://github.com/conor-horgan/DeepeR.git)) and all experiments are run on mass spectrometry data from [MassBank](https://massbank.eu/MassBank/Search).

+This work has been supported by the ITN-ETN project TraDE-OPT funded by the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 861137 and by the European Research Council Starting Grant MAJORIS ERC-2019-STG850925.